 Types Of Mattress

-There are four main types of mattresses available, each of these having benefits and drawbacks.
+There are three main types of mattresses available, each of these having benefits and drawbacks.
 This is true regardless of a person’s weight, although some of them can become especially pronounced the heavier you are.

 This could mean that you may have to put a certain amount of thought into which one you may want to choose.
 While each of the types may have models that are designed for heavier people, there are a few that are naturally better adapted to people who have a little bit of extra weight.